A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Multimodal Representation

 \subsection{Multimodal Fusion}

-After acquiring multimodal features, fusion techniques—categorized as direct, neural-based, prompt-based, and task-oriented—are applied.
+We categorize multimodal fusion methods into four types: direct, neural-based, task-oriented, and prompt-based.
+Direct fusion relies on simple feature summation or concatenation with alignment training, while this survey primarily focuses on the latter three approaches.

-\paragraph{Neural-based Fusion.} The simplest multimodal feature encoding uses external document encoders such as LayoutLMv3 \cite{layoutlmv2}, which fuses multimodal features using self or cross-attention with pretraining knowledge. \citet{docllm} stands out by employing a layout-aware transformer with disentangled attention over text and spatial layouts, enabling effective document understanding without image encoders.
-In OCR-free frameworks, visual encoders extract visual cues, with adaptors like LoRA \cite{texthawk2} or linear projectors \cite{llavar,wang2023towards} mapping features into the language space.
-These neural-based fusion methods benefit from dedicated encoders or modified architectures, but often require extensive pretraining or SFT and face challenges in scalability, computational overhead, and adaptability to diverse document layouts, especially in noisy OCR scenarios.
+\paragraph{Neural-based Fusion.} The simplest multimodal feature encoding uses external document encoders such as LayoutLMv3 \cite{layoutlmv2}, which fuse multimodal features via self- or cross-attention and leverage pretraining knowledge. \citet{docllm} stands out by employing a layout-aware transformer with disentangled attention over text and spatial layouts, enabling effective document understanding without requiring image encoders.
+In OCR-free frameworks, visual encoders extract visual cues, with adaptors like LoRA \cite{texthawk2} or linear projectors \cite{llavar,wang2023towards} mapping features into the language space. \citet{masryalignvlm} propose a method that maps visual features to a weighted textual embedding to reduce misalignment issues observed in previous approaches.
+These neural-based fusion methods benefit from dedicated encoders or modified architectures, but often require extensive pretraining or SFT and face challenges in scalability, computational overhead, and adaptability to diverse document layouts.

-\paragraph{Target-oriented Fusion.} Target-oriented strategies establish multimodal connections through supervised objectives that span from input to output \cite{mplugdocowl15}.
-For example, in text recognition tasks, the model directly learns to map visual features to both textual content and spatial coordinates, thereby aligning feature fusion with the task objective.
-These approaches enhance end-to-end multimodal integration but introduce higher demands in data preparation, annotation quality, and training complexity in real-world scenarios (Sec~\ref{sec:training}).
+\paragraph{Target-oriented Fusion.} Target-oriented strategies establish multimodal connections through supervised objectives that span the input-to-output space \cite{mplugdocowl15} and are widely applied to text and layout features in OCR-free frameworks.
+For instance, in text recognition tasks, models are trained to map visual features directly to text and spatial coordinates, thereby aligning fusion with task-specific goals.
+While these approaches improve end-to-end multimodal integration, they also increase demands on data preparation, annotation quality, and training complexity in practice.